Policies for Soloists, Composers, and ConductorsRevised January 2019

 5) The conductor whose responsibility it is to conduct the first half of a given concert is also expected to create a specific rehearsal schedule for that series with input from soloists, composer, the other conductor, and the board.
 This schedule should be finalized no later than the Wednesday of the week prior to the first rehearsal.

-6) Conductors are required to play in the orchestra for the half of the concert series in which he/she is not conducting, and attend all rehearsals for that half.
-He/she is also required to play for all of the performances for the series in which he/she is featured.
+6) Conductors are required to play in the orchestra for the half of the concert series in which they are not conducting, and attend all rehearsals for that half.
+They are also required to play for all of the performances for the series in which they are featured.